- This event has passed.

 In 1870 there were 140 boats and 800 fishermen.
 Now, in Collioure, only two remain: Ets Roque and Ets Desclaux.
 You will find their shops almost next door to each other as you come into Collioure on the main road.

-Family businesses.
-Robert Desclaux still works in his with his son and daughter in law.
+Robert Desclaux still works with his son and daughter in law.
 He remembers with nostalgia the beach of Collioure full of traditional boats, the women mending the nets, the smell of anchovies heavy on the air.
 A time when all Colliurenqs of standing had a house, a boat plus five sailor/fishermen and a boy to man it and a vineyard to work in when the Tramontane blew too strongly for fishing.